conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 }
 ```

-Do not use the `init` modifier as the binding mutates the object.
+This class, you might notice, is NOT immutable - the values can be changed.
+This is important because the mechanism to bind settings to this class actually mutates the object.

 We then specify the values for these settings in the `appSettings.json` file.